-This is a six month course.
+This qualification is delivered over one semester.
 The RTO guarantees that the student will be provided with every opportunity to complete the certificate as per the rights and obligations outlined in the enrolment process and information handbooks provided.
-Students successfully achieving all qualification requirements will be provided with a Certificate and record of results.
-Students who achieve at least one unit (but not the full qualification) will receive a Statement of Attainment.
+All six units of competency must be successfully completed to gain this qualification.
+Students meeting all qualification requirements will be provided with a Certificate and record of results.
+Students who complete at least one unit (but not the full qualification) will receive a Statement of Attainment.
+Successful completion of this qualification can provide valuable points towards the student gaining their Queensland Certificate of Education.

 Correct at time of publication but subject to change.
-Date of publication 14 August 2019.
+Date of publication: 13 June 2022.